Ontario Young Liberals: Structure

+The current executive is as follows:

 Regions

-The OYL recognizes eight distinct regions of the province.
+The OYL recognizes nine distinct regions of the province, that align with the Ontario Liberal Party's regional breakdown.
 Each region is represented by a Regional Coordinator.
 Each region is further broken down by areas, although these area divisions are seldom used.
-The eight regions are: Northern Region, Eastern Region, Ottawa Region, Golden Horseshoe Region, GTA Central region, GTA East Region, GTA North Region, and Southwest Region.
+The nine regions are: North Region, East, Central West, Central East, Central North, Toronto (Etobicoke/Downtown/East York), Toronto (York/North York/Scarborough), South Central and Southwestern.

 Affiliated clubs

 The OYL is composed of riding and student clubs.
 Riding clubs are based in each provincial electoral district.
 Student clubs are located at universities and colleges in Ontario.

 Each club has a constitution, which must agree with the constitutions of the Ontario Liberal Party and the OYL.
 Each club has an executive, and conducts activities such as community outreach, social events, policy meetings and assists in campaigns during federal or provincial elections.

 OYL Annual General Meeting

-The executive of the OYL is elected to a one-year term at the Annual General Meeting of the OYL.
-The AGM is never held in the same region twice in a row.
+The executive of the OYL is elected to a 12 to 18 month term at the Annual General Meeting of the OYL.
+As of 2021, the OYL AGM is held in conjunction with the Ontario Liberal Party's AGM and Policy Conference.